tilleul/apple2/stranger_things/003 - Inline Text Modes/README.md

 But remember I also want to print normally unprintable control-characters.

 ## How Applesoft and the monitor work together.
 When you type a character on the Apple II keyboard, the character that's been typed is retrievable in `$C000` (decimal `-16384` or `49152` ... that's why you do `K=PEEK(49152)` when you want to identify which key was pressed).
-You also know that this character is a byte, and corresponds to the ASCII code of the character **plus 128** because the hi-bit of the byte is set.
+You also know that this character is a byte, and that it corresponds to the ASCII code of the character **plus 128** because the hi-bit of the byte is set.
+This value, if the character is meant to be printed on screen, is sent to `COUT`.

 Thus, `COUT` expects a byte with a value above 127.
+Let's see what happens with Applesoft.

-In Applesoft, a program is stored in memory as a combination of tokenized instructions and ASCII characters.
-The Applesoft tokens are single bytes that represent a single instruction (for example, the token for `PRINT` is $BA, decimal 186).
-Tokens have values above 127, while the ASCII characters are below 128.
-As `COUT` expects bytes with values above 127, Applesoft adds 128 to the value of the byte before calling COUT (more precisely, Applesoft applies an ORA-mask on the byte value, forcing the hi-bit to turn on).
+There are not many routines in Applesoft that output characters.
+We have `PRINT`.
+We have `INPUT` (that internally uses `PRINT`).
+We have `LIST`.
+We have `TRACE`.
+We have `TAB()` and `SPC()`.
+And then we have here and there some routines that output a carriage-return character for various reasons.
+All these use `COUT`.
+Thus the first thing that Applesoft does is add 128 to the ASCII value of the character that must be displayed (more precisely, Applesoft applies an ORA-mask on the byte value, forcing the hi-bit to turn on).

 Now with a byte value above 127, Applesoft then checks if the character is a "control-character", that is a character with an ASCII value below 32.
 But since the byte value is now above 127, it checks if the value is below 160 (=128+32).
-If it's NOT a control-character, then Applesoft checks if the FLASH mode is on.
+If it's NOT a control-character, then Applesoft checks if the `FLASH` mode is on.
 If it is, then it turns on the 6th bit of the byte (equivalent to add 32), and our byte value is now above 191.

 Then the byte is sent to `COUT`.

-So, `COUT` has a value from which is either in
+So, `COUT` has a value which is either in
 - range 128 to 159 if a control character is to be output
 - range 160 to 255 if a `NORMAL` or `INVERSE` character is to be output
 - range 192 to 255 if a `FLASH` character is to be output

 The first thing that `COUT` does is modify the byte received:
 - if `NORMAL` mode is set, the value is not modified.
-The byte is still between 128 and 255
+The byte is still **between 128 and 255**
 - if `INVERSE` mode is set, bits 6 and 7 of the value are set to 0, which is equivalent to
 	- subtract 192 if the byte is above 191, or
 	- subtract 128 if the byte is between 128 and 191.
-The byte is now between 0 and 63.
+The byte is now **between 0 and 63**.
 - if `FLASH` mode is set, bit 7 is set to 0, equivalent to subtract 128.
-The byte is now between 64 and 127
+The byte is now **between 64 and 127**.
 - if it's a control character, the value is not modified regardless of the current text mode

 So we have now 4 possibilities: